walnuthq/madara-docs/docs/components/nodes.md

 Full nodes often expose a public-facing [RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/starknet_vs_ethereum_node_apis.md).
 This can be utilized by users to access the Appchain - to submit transactions and to read the Appchain state.

-A non-sequencer node forwards transactions to a sequencer node but can still provide direct read access to the Appchain.
+A non-sequencer node forwards write transactions to a sequencer node but can still provide direct read access to the Appchain.

 ### Sequencer

 A sequencer node is responsible for executing transactions and organizing them in a block.
 Transactions are typically received from full nodes.

-The sequencer checks each new transaction for the following conditions:
+Each transaction is executed and included in a block by a senquencer if it passes the following conditions:
-1. Is the transaction valid according to network rules.
+1. The transaction is valid according to the network rules.
-1. Is the transaction ordered correctly (it's the next transaction in line from the originating account).
-1. Is there space left in the current, pending block.

-If all of the conditions are met, the transaction is executed and added to a pending block.
+1. The transaction is correctly ordered.
+Transactions which are sent from a same account are ordered using an incremental *nonce*.
+If, due to network latency, a transaction is received out of order then it will wait until transactions with a smaller nonce are processed from that account.
+1. There is space left in the current block.
+A sequencer will produce a new block at set time intervals, or earlier if the block is full.
+If there is not enough space in the current block for a new transaction, and the above conditions are met, then it will be added to the next block.

 #### Mempool

-Sequencers collect transactions submitted by users and order them into blocks.
-Pending transactions are kept in a queue.
-If the conditions mentioned above are not met, the transaction is kept in the mempool until it becomes valid or outdated (and is removed).
+A transaction is considered valid if it follows the network's rules.
+However, it may not fit in the current block and/or its nonce may be too high.
+This kind of transactions are accepted by the sequencer, but are placed in a transaction queue.

 This queue is also called the *mempool*.